-These cashew cranberry energy balls make the perfect snack.
+These cashew cranberry gluten free energy balls make the perfect snack.
 Packed with fiber, healthy fats, and antioxidants, they’re a great afternoon pick me up for adults and kids alike!

 It’s no secret that my two and a half year old loves the food processor.
 Any recipe involving the food processor, and he is ALL IN.
 He’ll do anything to jump up in his helper stool and push the button down to make it go!

 These Cashew Cranberry Gluten Free Energy Balls were inspired by some of our other snack balls that we love to make together.
 The original Chocolate Vegan Energy Balls, (lovingly nicknamed “throw”) as well as these Almond Butter Chocolate Chip Balls.

 For this version, we’ve brought together cashew and cranberry, a mean flavor combination!

 The maple syrup adds a bit of sweetness, while the nut butter brings the salty and the ginger gives it a little kick.
 Add more ginger to taste if you prefer.

 I like to use cashew butter as my nut butter, as it adds to the cashew-y-ess of the recipe.
 That being said, you can certainly use any other type of nut or seed butter – try almond or sunflower seed if you don’t have cashew available to you.

 Just make sure your nut butter doesn’t have any added sugars in it.

 Last but not least, I prefer to use fruit sweetened cranberries, rather than the kind with added sugars.
 This brand sweetens with fruit juice.